 Put yourself in the shoes of the Silent Princess as you traverse a fantastical world of impossible architecture.
 This place isn't always what it seems, though, and you'll have to be creative and think outside the box to solve Monument Valley's stunning environmental puzzles.
 Good for both adults and children alike (rated All Ages), this delightful puzzle game is sure to keep you entertained for many happy hours.

-With its minimalist graphics, stellar art direction, and great soundtrack, some people would even consider Monument Valley a perfect mobile gaming experience—myself included!
+With its minimalist graphics, stellar art direction, and a great soundtrack, some people would even consider Monument Valley a perfect mobile gaming experience—myself included!
 It also has a sequel, Monument Valley 2, so you can move on to the next title once you've wrapped up this first installment.

 Phantasmat: Behind the Mask